r0nlt/Space-Radiation-Tolerant/CONTRIBUTING.md

 ## Licensing

-By contributing to this project, you agree that your contributions will be licensed under the project's GNU General Public License v3.0.
+By contributing to this project, you agree that your contributions will be licensed under the project's GNU Affero General Public License v3.0.
 This ensures that:
-- Your code remains free and open source
+- Your code remains free and open source for non-commercial use
 - Derivative works must also remain open source under the same license
-- Commercial use of the software must maintain these freedoms
+- Any commercial use requires a separate commercial license
-- The source code must remain available to all users
+- The source code must remain available to all users of the open source version
+- Network use triggers the copyleft requirements

+**Note**: This project operates under a dual licensing model:
+- **AGPL v3**: Free for academic research, education, and open source projects
+- **Commercial License**: Available for commercial and proprietary use

+For commercial licensing inquiries, contact: [spacelabsai@gmail.com]

 ## Getting Credit for Your Contributions